59 Electrically-Powered Aircraft

 The issue of weather is also a concern, and just like many other aircraft, eVTOLs will not be able to fly in adverse conditions, e.g., low visibility conditions, heavy rain, thunderstorms, freezing conditions, etc. The proximity of major airports is also a concern because of the potential for air traffic conflicts with commercial airliners.
 Air traffic control (ATC) decisions about who receives airspace and terminal access during times of congestion will undoubtedly contribute to delays and emergency diversions, and the batteries of eVTOLs will be quickly depleted.
 Popup ATC airspace restrictions, which are too frequent in the Washington D.C. area, could ground all air traffic for hours.
 UAM could then degenerate into urban aerial chaos.

-Noise pollution is a significant concern when it comes to eVTOL aircraft.
-While many are relatively quiet by themselves, it is the cumulative noise footprint of many of these aircraft flying over densely populated areas that matter, which can result in a high level of public annoyance.
-Having hundreds of eVTOLs zooming over houses in the suburbs every hour will likely result in a massive public backlash.
+Noise pollution is a significant concern regarding eVTOL aircraft.
+While many are relatively quiet by themselves, the cumulative noise footprint of many of these aircraft flying over densely populated areas matters, which can result in a high level of public annoyance.
+Hundreds of eVTOLs zooming over houses in the suburbs every hour will likely result in a massive public backlash.
 Therefore, addressing the issue of noise to realize UAM will be crucial for public acceptance and successful implementation.

 Even if eVTOL could provide an affordable service equivalent to a lane of interstate traffic or a line of MetroRail, it would only have a minimal measurable impact on the mobility of the general public.
 What will happen in the coming decades remains to be seen, but there are reasons to continue pursuing eVTOL concepts and electric propulsion methods.

 In forward flight, the lift on the aircraft is equal to its weight, and the thrust needed is equal to its drag.
 For a propeller-driven aircraft, the best range efficiency will be when C_L/C_D is the maximum.
-To find this condition, we can write
+To find this condition, then the lift-to-drag ratio can be written as

 \[ \frac{C_D}{C_L} = \frac{C_{D_{0}}}{C_L} + k \, C_L \]